uasolo/easyNet_data/Models/Shunted-SCM/README.txt

 IMPORTANT: in order to let easyNet retrieve this script you have to copy it into the directory:
 $EASYNET_HOME/bin/R-library/dataframe_views/
-where $EASYNET_HOME is the top directory of easyNet, i.e. where you start the program (e.g. on Windows, where the file easyNet.exe is located).

 The script number_of_responses.R computes Eq.
 (1) for a single stimulus, for all nodes and for your choice of activity thresholds theta_y.